TN STEM Designated School

 Emergency Closing Procedures

-A parent or guardian will need to bring non-prescription medicine (tums, cough drops, etc.) needs to be taken to the nurse immediately in the morning.
+A parent or guardian will need to bring non-prescription medicine (tums, cough drops, etc.).
 A parent note needs to be with the medication giving permission to the nurse to administer the medicine.

 Report Cards/Progress Reports

-- Report cards/progress reports are issued every 9 weeks for grades K-5.
+Report cards are issued every 9 weeks for grades K-5.

-- Students may not be picked up between 2:15 PM and 3:00 PM in front of the building.
-For early checkouts to be excused see Attendance.
+Students may not be picked up between 2:15 PM and 3:00 PM in front of the building.

-- Students and teachers should not be interrupted during the instructional day except for emergencies or preplanned events.
+Students and teachers should not be interrupted during the instructional day except for emergencies or preplanned events.

-- Communications to students and teachers should be handled through the office.
+Communications to students and teachers should be handled through the office or Class Dojo.

 FREE APPROPRIATE PUBLIC EDUCATION POLICY